Duggu9696/ColorPickerWheel/README.md

 # ColorPickerWheel

-customized ColorWheel Developed to Provide the Correct Red, Green and Blue Color Combination on Drag.
+Customized ColorPickerWheel to Provide the Correct Red, Green and Blue Color Values.
 Use ColorPickerWheel Using the UIView from Xcode.

 # Steps How to Use: